Crypto’s second bubble, Juul has 60 days and three Chinese IPOs

 On the same topic, crypto companies formed a team lobbying effort, and a high-flying crypto fund is struggling to once again post strong profit figures.

 Moving along, Juul is back in the news.
 Not, however, for raising more money or posting quick growth.
 Well, sort of the latter, as the government is after it.
 The Food and Drug Administration has put Juul on a countdown to get its act together regarding teens and smoking.
-That the financially-impressive unicorn is in as much trouble as it is nearly surprising.
+That the financially impressive unicorn is in as much trouble as it is, is nearly surprising.

 Finally, we ran through the three most recent Chinese IPOs that hit our radar.
 Here they are: